ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Type:
 : Boolean

-This property, if set to true, specifies that a message should be sent in such a way that the transport protocol ensures all data is received on the other side without corruption.
+When true, this property specifies that a message should be sent in such a way that the transport protocol ensures all data is received on the other side without corruption.
 Changing the ´Reliable Data Transfer´ property on Messages is only possible if the Connection supports reliability.